los-circulos/t-02-montempo/README.md

-# t-02 active digital field-programmable electric control line timer with OLED display and optional telemetry
+# t-02 active digital field-programmable electric control line timer with OLED display and optional "telemetry"

+## General documentation,

 Program and schematics to build a timer based on Arduino Nano